fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ## The Reporting Challenge

 UTM Parameters, or "Urchin tracking module", are the standard way marketing and growth professionals measure the impact of campaigns.
-Even though UTM tracking tags are part of the Google Analytics ecosystem (thanks for a 2005 acquisition), almost all analytics platforms use them.
+Even though UTM tracking tags are part of the Google Analytics ecosystem (thanks for a 2005 acquisition), many digital marketing tools and analytics platforms can also consume the UTM data.

-While UTMs are ubiquitous in analytics, the best practice requires constant effort to ensure external links are tagged.
+While UTMs are ubiquitous in marketing, the best practice requires constant effort to ensure external links are tagged.
 The reality is that only a few links contain UTM tags.
 Links that do have UTMs are often only digital marketing campaigns, generated through manual tagging with the help of a campaign tracking URL builder.
-This creates a challenge when you want to create standard reports to compare the performance across all marketing channels.
-This is even more important when your analytics stack extends beyond the Google ecosystem.
+This creates a challenge when you want to create standard reports to compare the performance across all marketing channels if your marketing technology stack **extends beyond the Google ecosystem**.

 Below is a screenshot of a Mixpanel report I created to look at the sources coming to fusebit.io.
 The issue is that the source analysis in Mixpanel assumes utm_source is set.